robnoflop/cookiecutter-data-science/README.md

 │
 ├── src                <- Source code for use in this project.
 |   ├── scripts        <- Scripts that not part of the module
-|   ├── {{ cookiecutter.repo_name }}    <- The module of this project
+|   ├── {{ cookiecutter.repo_name }}    <- The module of this projectetc.
-│       ├── data                        <- Scripts or classes to prepare, analyse or generate data │       ├── features                    <- Scripts or classes to turn raw data into features for modeling │       ├── models                      <- Scripts to train models and then use trained models to make │       └── visualization               <- Scripts to create exploratory and results oriented visualizations │
+│       ├── data                        <- classes to prepare, analyse or generate data │       ├── features                    <- classes to turn raw data into features for modeling │       ├── models                      <- train models and then use trained models to make │       └── visualization               <- create exploratory and results oriented visualizations

 ```
+#### data
+It is not a good practice to place alle your project data in this direcorty.
+Your data should only be stored in a data store in your organization environment.
+Use this directory only for testing purposes.
+That means, you can use this directory and all directories within to develop, test or debug your data processing.

+#### docs
+As above mentioned the docs directory is a Sphinx project.
+Use this project to creat a automated code documentation and to document you process, e.g, *Getting Startet*, *Data processing steps*, *Infrstrcuture*, ....

+#### models
+If your project is not mature enough and you don't have a centralized model registry use this directory to store models locally.
+Otherwise delete it.

+#### notebooks
+Notebooks are great for data discovery or to validate your hypothesis, but not for more.

+#### references

+#### reporsts

+#### src/{{ cookiecutter.repo_name }}

+Here you place custom preprocessors, data loader, model card plotter, model trainer and explainer, etc. You can see this as you core package of you project.
+This code has to be well engineered and tested so it can reliability used during data exploration in notebooks, traing and data pipelines or in model serving within a REST API.

+#### src/scripts

+In this directory you can place everything that glues your standardized code from src/{{ cookiecutter.repo_name }} together.
+Place your pipline code, frontends like Streamlit or your FastApi for model serving here.

 ### Installing development requirements